david672orford/android-webview-wsgi/README.md

 as a web server with WSGI support would.)
 This allows the bootstrap code to properly control the start up process.

+## Results

+A bare-bones hello-world app created from the project has a 1.7MB APK file.
+Installed it takes under 5MB of device storage.
+Startup time on a Lenova Yoga Tab running Android 4.4 is one second.

+A hello-world in Flask has a 2.5MB APK file.
+Startup time is about two seconds.

 ## The Bootstrap Process

 1. PythonActivity creates a webview and points it at assets/bootstrap.html